Last Updated: July 23, 2014

 COO (South West Asia), InterContinental Hotels Group

-The number of tourists availing of the tourist Visa on Arrival (VOA) Scheme during January–December 2013 have recorded a growth of 26.2 percent.
-During the period, a total number of 20,294 VOAs have been issued as compared to 16,084 VOAs during the corresponding period of 2012.
+The number of tourists availing of the tourist Visa on Arrival (VOA) Scheme during January–February 2014 have recorded a growth of 6.8 per cent.
+During the period, a total number of 3,883 VOAs have been issued as compared to 3,637 VOAs during the corresponding period of 2013.

-India is perceived as one of the fastest growing medical tourism destination.
-According to a recent RNCOs report “Booming Medical Tourism in India”, Indian medical tourism industry is anticipated to register a compound annual growth rate (CAGR) of more than 20 per cent during 2013-2015, therefore, creating huge scope for investments.
+India is perceived as one of the fastest growing medical tourism destinations.
+According to a recent RNCOS report ‘Booming Medical Tourism in India’, Indian medical tourism industry is anticipated to register a compound annual growth rate (CAGR) of more than 20 per cent during 2013–15, therefore creating a huge scope for investments.

 Disclaimer: This information has been collected through secondary research and IBEF is not responsible for any errors in the same.

 Approximately 8000 years old, India is the world's oldest surviving civilsation.

 Innovator-entrepreneur Aakash Sinha foresees a disruptive future for intelligent robotics in India.
 His company Omnipresent Robot Tech is set to be among the first movers.